vcvpaiva/DialecticaCategories/logos/readme.md

-Logos from Zach Sanchez, May 2020.
+Dialectica Categories Logos from Zach Sanchez, May 2020.